metalslave/approximate-date-bundle/README.md

 ### Usage
-#### Currently, the bands describe the seasons for "uk" and "en" locales, but you can easily expand it.
+Currently, the bands describe the seasons for "uk" and "en" locales, but you can easily expand it.
-add to config.yml
+Add to config.yml
 ```php
 metalslave_approximate_date:
     month_and_seasons_data_service: AppBundle\Services\AppMonthAndSeasonDataService